Psychologist Interview (Online Marriage Counselling)

-Christine offers online counselling through Skype or Zoom.
+This Hart Psychologist offers online counselling through Skype or Zoom.
 She is a registered psychologist with 14 years of diverse experience in private practice as well as psychology consulting to the private sector in Australia, USA and UK.
-Christine is an associate member of the Australian Psychological Society.
+She is an associate member of the Australian Psychological Society.

 - What has made you interested in helping couples with their relationships?

 To be in true connection with another, where we can feel secure, loved, bonded, valued, respected and as though we have a companion and ‘fellow adventurer’ through all that life has on offer, is so beautiful.
 I know from my own background and family history, that I have carried some beliefs, ways of being and self-perceptions that have not always led to having rich and meaningful connection in a partner relationship.
 Having explored and ‘trial tested’ on myself a wide-range of strategies (from wide and varied sources and perspectives) to heal my own blocks to being in a healthy union, I feel so blessed to be able to share what I personally have had work for me, with others who may be desiring to create and maintain a loving relationship with their partner, family members and so on.